google/starthinker/tutorials/deploy_enterprise.md

 recipes and users are preserved between updates.

 ## Instructions
+The Cloud Shell will do the following steps for you:
 ```
 git clone https://github.com/google/starthinker
 ```
 ```
 cd starthinker
 ```

+For updating or installing run the following:
 ```
 bash install/deploy.sh
 ```